mosalut/dsysbdocument/paper.md

 DSYSB follows __bitcoin__’s rule: a transaction is irreversible after 6 confirmations.

 ### How it Works
-- _Problem Complexity_: Miners must find a hash meeting certain criteria (e.g., leading zeros) by hashing the block header.
+- _Problem Complexity_: Miners must find a hash meeting certain criteria (e.g., e.g., less than a given value) by hashing the block header.
 - _Competition_: All miners compete to find a valid hash.
 The winner adds the next block.
 - _Reward_: The successful miner earns crypto and transaction fees.

 ### Difficulty Adjustment
-To maintain stability, __DSYSB__ adjusts difficulty every 1024 blocks to target a 10-minute block time.
+To maintain stability, __DSYSB__ adjusts difficulty every 2016 blocks to target a 10-minute block time.
 See: [__bitcoin__ whitepaper](https://bitcoin.org/bitcoin.pdf)

 ## 3. Account Model
 __DSYSB__ uses __Ethereum__’s account model.

-### Model Components
+### Account Model Components
 - __Balance__: Native token balances are stored as unsigned 64-bit integers.
 - __Custom Assets__: Accounts may hold multiple assets, each with a unique hex ID and balance.
 - __Replay Protection__: Each account has a nonce to track transaction count for uniqueness.